twerske/curvy/README.md

 A rendition of the game 'Curvy' to fulfill our CODA Unit 1 game assignment
 ---------------------
 ### Technologies used.
 To complete this project, I used Github, Atom, Javascript, CSS and HTML.
-I also used ...

 ### Your process/approach.
-My process was to initially wireframe and create user stories, as well as look at the compenents this game would need.
-I then created psuedocode outlining each technology and how it would be used.
-Next, I ...
+My process was to initially wireframe and create user stories, as well as look at the components this game would need.
+I then created psuedo-code outlining each technology and how it would be used.
+Next, I began by figuring out creating the game board.
+This hexagonal design..

 ### Future features
 In the future, this game will include levels of difficulty and customization, as well as a potential version to play against a competer and keep score as the number of edges successfully matched up in each round or turn.